EPIcx-lab/mpox-behavioral/README.md

 ```
 python3 launcher.py
 ```
 depending on the system.
-All the input parameters must be provided in the parameters.py file.
+All the input parameters must be edited in the parameters.py file.

-#### Input files
+### Input files
+The folder DATA.zip must be unzipped to allow the code to read the input files.
+The only needed input files are the temporal networks, the age of the MSM, and the IDS.
+The first are stored in DATA/Networks/precision/Original, the latter two in DATA/Networks/precision.
+5 networks with their ids and ages, and numbered from N1 to N5.
+Network names are specified in the parameters.py script.

-#### Output files
+### Output files
 Each output file's name is a sequence of numbers separated by underscores.
 Numbers correspond to input parameters.
-The ordering of the numbers is guided in the 'launcher.py' file, and it is different
+The ordering of the numbers is guided in the 'launcher.py' file, and it is different if the code is launched with behavioral changes (more parameters are involved) or without.
+This is regulated by the 'analysis_type' variable in the parameters.py file.

+Outputs files are saved in the 'OUTPUTS/precision/{network}/{analysis_type}' folder, which must be unzipped.
+For each network, its outputs will be saved in the relative folder. {network} names must coincide with network names in the DATA folder.
+Outputs will be saved in a different subfolder according to the analysis performed.
+This is controlled by the 'analysis_type' variable in the 'parameters.py' script.

+Simulations always produce a "results" file, which is saved in the results folder.
+This file contains the time series of the epidemic.
+If save_state = 1, a "state" file is produced.
+This file contains information for each of the MSM in the simulation (as if he was vaccinated, if he changed behavior, etc).
+If save_weights = 1, a "weights" file is produced.
+This file reports the full input temporal networks, adding the information on whether each link was removed between two MSM was removed due to behavioral changes.

 ## Help
 The code contains plenty of warning functions, that help to solve the most common problems and mistakes.